 Creativity has just been non-existent at the moment, and that’s something that has really upset me.
 Throughout my education, I always enjoyed creative subjects more so than academic ones.
 I always thought I would have a career in the arts, whether that was a costume or set designer, or a children’s book illustrator, or something else related.
-However, when I left university, I guess I felt like those roles were not possible for me anymore because I had a degree in English.
-Whenever I told anyone I had a degree in English, I would receive the reply, ‘Oh, so you want to become an English teacher?’
-Well, no. Teaching is a career I have thought long and hard about, and maybe one day in the future I may decide to pursue it, but not yet.
+However, when I left university, I guess I felt like those roles were not possible for me because I had a degree in English, and they weren’t what I necessarily wanted to do anymore.
+My plan was to become a primary school teacher, but the thought of more tuition fees for another year deterred me away, and I wanted to see what other possibilities were out there.

 Following graduation, I received a job offer in an office based role, which at the time, I was really thrilled about it.
 It wasn’t necessarily what I wanted to do long-term, nor did I know much about the industry, but it was something that could lead to something else, and that was good enough for me.
 It was also around this time that I stopped blogging, I stopped reading, I stopped going to the gym.
 I stopped doing all the things I enjoyed.
 Adapting from student life to full-time work zapped all the life out of me.
 I had no motivation, no passion for anything, and all I did was go home and fall asleep.